According to the Equality Act 2010, an individual is protected from discrimination that is based on religion or

 In response to this, the employee claimed she had been directly discriminated against and harassed on the grounds of her beliefs.
 These beliefs included a lack of belief in gender fluidity and a lack of belief that someone could change their biological sex or gender.

 The employment tribunal found that her beliefs were protected under the Equality Act 2010.
-Under the ECHR, she had rights to respect for private and family life, freedom of religion and freedom of expression.
+Under the ECHR, she had the rights to respect for private and family life, freedom of religion and freedom of expression.
 Those rights would be worthless if they only applied to beliefs that upset no one.

 However, they said she had not been discriminated against because of those beliefs.
 Her Facebook posts were not private when her ‘friends’ included parents.
 Added to this, screenshots of her posts could have easily be taken and disseminated.

 In relation to direct discrimination, the school had reasonably considered that people reading her posts might think she was both homophobic and transphobic.
 This could have had a negative impact on parents, pupils and the community.

 Even though her actual beliefs were about teaching gender fluidity in schools, the tribunal found that she was dismissed because her Facebook posts might have indicated that she held unacceptable views about gay and trans people.
-And these views which could not qualify for protection under the Equality Act.
+And these views could not qualify for protection under the Equality Act.